aklapatch/DevToolsAndPractice/README.md

 ## My bias
 I am working toward being a computer engineer, and as a result do not use high level languages like Python or Javascript as much as C or C++.
 Because of my experience, I prefer to use faster programming languages, or ones that can be optimized to be fast (Cython for Python for example).
 I do not prefer languages like Java and C# because the applications that use those languages a lot (Visual Studio and Eclipse) are slow.
 I will still use C# and Java if I need to, but from what I can see, there is almost always a better solution that C# or Java.

+Go with what works.
+If something works better, go with that instead.

 ## Development process
 1. Start programming without an full idea of the entire system
 2. Realize that I need to plan